Reading and Phonics

 Where appropriate children receive extra support within, or outside the classroom from either the class teacher or teaching support to ensure all children achieve.

-Below are some links to websites to support your child at home.
+Below are useful videos and links to websites to enable you to support your child at home.

 This site contains lots of information and guidance for parents/carers.
 Sign up for free to access a wide range of ebooks!

 On this site you can find a selection of interactive games for all phonic phases.